 - Toss the shrimp with the remoulade.

-- And assemble the cocktails!
+- And assemble the shrimp cocktails!
 Give your guests seafood/cocktail forks if you have them.
-Otherwise a salad fork will do!
+Otherwise, a salad fork will do!

-So fun, so delicious and the perfect cold appetizer for a hot summer day!
+So fun, this shrimp cocktail recipe is delicious and the perfect cold appetizer for a hot summer day!

-- If you can find peeled and deveined wild-caught shrimp, you’re already off to the races.
-However, if you need to peel and devein shrimp, the quickest way I have found to do that is to:
+- If you need to peel and devein shrimp, the quickest way I have found to do that is to:

-- Then, under gently running tap water, separate the shell where you cut with the shears then remove the vein and the legs.
+- Then, under gently running tap water, separate the shell where you cut with the shears, then remove the vein, shell, and the legs.